pomerium/documentation/content/docs/production/security.md

 ---
 title: Securing Pomerium
-description: >-
-  This page is an index for security-related pages throughout Pomerium's documentation.
+description: This page is an index for security-related pages throughout Pomerium's documentation.
+pagination_next: null
 ---

-# Securing Pomerium

 Pomerium is a tool for securing your infrastructure while adhering to the principles of [Zero Trust](/docs/overview/background#zero-trust).
 But that doesn't mean that your stack is "secure" right out of the box.
 Additionally, security is a battle of give and take; more security often comes at the cost of more complexity, both for the administrator and the end-user.
 What layers of security you choose to apply (and how you configure them) is highly dependent on your use case.